 While the disappearance of Hogan passed by with little consequence it would be the abduction of Bernice Worden on 16 November 1957 that brought the authorities to Gein’s door.
 Worden, a fifty-eight-year-old widow, was the owner of the Hardware and Implement Store in Plainfield, a business that Gein often visited.
 The previous afternoon he had enquired the price of antifreeze and promised to return the following day to purchase a jug.
 Being the first day of hunting season the town was quiet and when Worden’s son Frank returned at 5pm he found the store closed.
 Making his way inside he saw signs of a struggle but his mother was nowhere to be seen.
 Police soon arrived on the scene and upon inspecting the sales receipts they discovered that Worden’s last customer before her disappearance was Ed Gein.
 The circumstances behind her kidnapping seemed too similar to that of Hogan and so an officer was sent to bring in Gein for questioning, while the captain and recently-appointed sheriff made their way out to the farm to search for clues.
 But the horror scene that they discovered in the work shed was far more disturbing than anything they could have imagined.

 ‘Mild-mannered fifty-year-old Edward Gein admitted today that he slew and butchered a Plainfield businesswoman last Saturday.
 But, he told District Attorney Earl Kileen, the other ten human skulls found in his secluded farmhouse were collected from cemeteries,’ reported the Stevens Point Journal in its 18 November edition.
 ‘Parts of the skulls of ten or more persons, the skull caps sawed neatly off the skulls.
-Leather made of human skin, used to upholster furniture, make lampshades, belts, knife scabbards and just rolled in a drawer.
-Articles of children’s clothing.
+Leather made of human skin, used to upholster furniture, lampshades, belts, knife scabbards and just rolled in a drawer, articles of children’s clothing.
 The tanned skin from an entire human head, long hair still rooted in the scalp.
 Two rifles, probably Japanese and two pistols, a .22 and .32-calibre.
 A box full of knives.
 One small skull, believed that of a child about six.
 One skull believed that of a sixty-year-old woman.
 Two complete sets of dentures…Gein lived alone in a first-floor bedroom and kitchen at the farm.
 The remainder of the house was still neatly furnished in the fashion of fifty years ago, officers said.
-The portions occupied by Gein, however, was called ‘extremely messy’ by the investigators.
+The portions occupied by Gein, however, were called ‘extremely messy’ by the investigators.’